okuvshynov/sloth/README.md

 # sloth

-1. Caching.
-Make sure it works on M7
+1. [done] Caching.
+Make sure it works on M7.
+Make more tests.
 2. Correctness tests on M7, M7x8
 3. Performance study - use the typical qna workload - inputs of varying sizes - from 50 tokens to 5000 tokens, output typically ~500.
 4. What should be the small model? - quantized same model?
 4x smaller?
 8x smaller?